 Then, a former customer called.

-We had no relationship outside of Avon.
+We had no personal relationship – she was just a one time customer.
 But, she remembered, that I knew the product she needed.
 She remembered that I could find it for her, even if I couldn’t sell it to her.
 We were both excited to visit and renew our talk about our children, her skin care need, my return to direct selling and her own plans for future retirement.

 I felt great helping someone else, rather than feeling sad and overwhelmed by the responsibility and loss in my own life.
 She became my impetus.
 Our relationship made me move.

 Now, we have a team.
 We are working a local county fair this week.
-We are meeting new people again and doing the WHATEVER.
+We are meeting new people again and doing the WHATEVER for her business.
 My calendar is full and my floors need sweeping.
-The landscaping team I hired need answers and the dogs need baths.
-I have an Eastern Star meeting to attend tonight and my wonderful up line has stepped in at the fair.
+The landscaping team I hired need answers and the dogs need baths. .
 I need to print more tickets to my workshop (for fair follow-up) and I have a 2:30 appointment with a young woman preparing to be a stay at home mom.
-I’ll be starting two new team members this week, just like I did last week.
-We will be counting the money together in 3 weeks!
+I’ll be helping two new young women to start their direct selling off in a positive manner… in three weeks, I plan to help her see some growth.

 How would I ever have time to work a full time “regular job”?
 Or for that matter, retire!